-The higher skills you will gain from a higher education course will give you an edge in the job market and help you progress in your career.
+The skills you can gain from a higher education course can give you an edge in the job market and help you progress in your career.
 Employers are often looking for people with graduate level skills - irrespective of the degree subject studied.

-- People with higher level skills are less likely to be unemployed, this is partly because their higher-level skills allow them to do a range of jobs.
+- People with higher level skills are less likely to be unemployed, partly because their higher-level skills allow them to do a range of jobs.
 And with new jobs being developed all the time, a higher level qualification will put you in a stronger position.
 By 2024, around 54% of people in employment are expected to be qualified to at least Level 4.
 For more details see this report.

-- Many professional jobs require a university degree, such as, architecture, dentistry, physiotherapy and lots more.
+- Many professional jobs require a university degree - architecture, dentistry, physiotherapy and lots more.

-- Many professions only employ graduates and many of the opportunities they offer can be open to graduates with any sort of degree subject.
+- Many professions only employ graduates and many of the opportunities they offer can be open to graduates with any degree subject.

-- Even if you have no career in mind you can develop the general skills employers want such as team working, communication skills, research skills, etc. through a degree.
+- Even if you have no career in mind you can, through a degree, develop skills employers want such as team working, communication skills, research skills.

-- Many universities will give students the opportunity to do high quality work experience, either in this country or abroad, which will add to your CV.
+- Many universities will give students the opportunity to do work experience, either in this country or abroad, which will add to your CV.

 - You will meet new people and build a network of contacts that can really help with your future career.

-- Of course there is debate about the figures, and they can vary widely between surveys and subjects, but typically, on average, someone with a Level 4 qualification will earn £200 more per week than someone with a Level 3 qualification!
+- Of course there is debate about the figures, and they can vary widely between surveys, but on average graduates in the workforce earn £10,000 more a year compared to non-graduates.

 - Employers pay most for skills and qualifications that are specialised and are particularly important to their business or are in short supply.

-- In 2015, graduates and postgraduates had higher employment rates, with a greater proportion in high-skilled employment, lower unemployment rates, lower inactivity rates and higher median salaries than non-graduates.
+- In 2017, graduates and postgraduates had higher employment rates, with a greater proportion in high-skilled employment.

 - An Institute for Fiscal Studies (IFS) report shows "Higher education leads to much better earnings than those earned by non-graduates, although students need to realise that their subject choice is important in determining how much of an earnings advantage they will have."
 Read more here